droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 If the players give chase, read:

 <div class="description">
-<p>You emerge from the hayloft into the swirling mists beyond, the stones of Daggerford's streets slick and gleaming beneath your feet.
+<p>You emerge from the hayloft into the swirling mists beyond, the stones of Otari's streets slick and gleaming beneath your feet.
 The city’s laughter and cheer is now but a hollow echo, the brightness of its revelry drowned in the fog that encircles you.
 The taste of the cold, damp air is sharp on your tongue, and the sound of your own breath loud in your ears.</p>
 <p>Your relics call you forward, the mists parting to make way.
 You move slowly at first, then faster, your hearts pounding in your chest.
 As you venture deeper into the fog, each step you make feels heavier, each echo of thunder a beat in this relentless march.</p>
 <p>The fog swallows the town, buildings reduced to looming shadows, their shapes dancing and flickering in the storm's sporadic flashes of lightning.
 Rain drums a relentless rhythm, the patter of drops on cobblestone accompanying the distant, mournful peal of thunder.
 For brief moments, you can feel something else beneath your feet: the steady pounding of a deep and distant heartbeat.</p>
 <p>You're pulled left, then right, then left again, the relics guiding you through the murky labyrinth.
 Distance and direction have lost all meaning, the shadows around you contorting in twisted shapes.
 Your blood sings in your ears, and the air grows denser, electric, as the energy of the storm—of the chase—swells with reckless abandon.</p>